 This is the first Christmas song my kids learned, and the one they most enjoy singing over and over!
-This is a great version because the first time it goes through the song, it leaves space for the kids to repeat the melody, line by line.
-This is a great method to learn new music!
+Super Simple Songs gives a great version because the first time it goes through the song, it leaves space for the kids to repeat the melody, line by line.
+Repetition is a great method to learn new music!
 Then once they’ve gone through the whole song with the call-and-response, they get to sing it again all together.

 This is a more traditional take of the classic Christmas song for kids.
 The words are included on the screen, which is great reinforcement for those early readers!
 It also includes a cute new 2nd verse to try.